qxsch/Azure-StartStopVm/README.md

  - Saturday and Sunday at 16:00  (Will just be evaluated from February 1st until November 30th)
  - Monday to Friday from December 1st until January 31st at 22:00
  - Saturday and Sunday from December 1st until January 31st at 21:00

+**Please be aware**
+ - The following rule will trigger on a daily basis with highest (1st) priority ```01/01-12/31 mon-sun 20:00``` and "disable" lower priorities 2 - 6.
+ - The following rule will trigger on a daily basis with 2nd priority ```01/01-12/31 20:00``` and "disable" lower priorities 3 - 6.
+(In case priority 2 gets evaluated.)
+ - The following rule will trigger on a daily basis with 3rd priority ```01-12 mon-sun 20:00``` and "disable" lower priorities 4 - 6.
+(In case priority 3 gets evaluated.)
+ - The following rule will trigger on a daily basis with 4th priority ```01-12 20:00``` and "disable" lower priorities 5 - 6.
+(In case priority 4 gets evaluated.)
+ - The following rule will trigger on a daily basis with 5th priority ```01-12 20:00``` and "disable" lower priority 6.
+(In case priority 5 gets evaluated.)